BS in Engineering Technology

 Concentrations in Engineering Technology

-• Robotics and automation engineering technology: Develop industry relevant skills in robotics, automation, manufacturing, energy production and distribution, and smart buildings for communities and cities.
-Career paths can range from advanced manufacturing and assembly, medical robotics, construction and infrastructure inspection, bio-robotics, knitted robotics for treatment of medical conditions, and robotics for entertainment.
+• Robotics and automation engineering technology: Develop industry relevant skills in robotics, automation, manufacturing, energy production and distribution and beyond for careers in advanced manufacturing, medical devices, construction and infrastructure inspection, entertainment industry and many others.

 • Mechanical engineering technology: Develop, test, and manufacture industrial machinery, consumer products and other equipment.
 Jobs typically include setting instrumentation, recording data and estimating labor costs and equipment life.